Beyond asymptotic reasoning: the practicalities of a quantum ground state projector based on the wall-Chebyshev

 and $\Delta$ is the spectral gap of the intended eigenvalue\cite{Lin2020a}.
 Chebyshev polynomials have also been used in conventional quantum chemistry to implement a projector based on the wall function\cite{zhang_2016,zhao2024rapidly},

 This can be considered as the limit as $\tau$ tends to infinity of the exponential propagator

 and we can see that it must recover the ground state wavefunction.

-In this work, we introduce a quantum algorithm for ground state preparation based on the wall-Chebyshev projector, and benchmark its practical performance against leading approaches such as quantum imaginary time evolution, step functions and eigenvalue filtering.
-We demonstrate that this method achieves superior asymptotic query complexity and better numerical performance, particularly in scenarios where accurate ground-state energy estimates are unavailable.
-It is shown that in these regimes step function and eigenstate filtering projector techniques often fail.
-Furthermore, the wall-Chebyshev projector naturally supports an iterative application, enabling systematic refinement of the ground-state estimate and robust convergence even in challenging cases such as the strongly correlated Hubbard model.
-The query complexity for single projector application is shown in \Cref{tab:asymptotics}.
+In this work, we introduce a quantum algorithm for ground state preparation based on the wall-Chebyshev projector, and benchmark its practical performance against leading approaches such as quantum imaginary time evolution, step functions and eigenvalue filtering. { We consider query complexity, success probability and numerical performance, particularly in scenarios where accurate ground-state energy estimates are unavailable.
+It is shown that in these regimes step function and eigenstate filtering projector techniques fail to reach the ground state.
+The wall-Chebyshev operator can successfully identify the ground state in this regime, albeit with small success probabilities.}